Lena Moi: Later life

-Lena Moi spent the rest of her life at the Kabinoi Farm, generally avoiding the media and public attention.
+Lena Moi spent the rest of her life at the Kabimoi Farm, generally avoiding the media and public attention.
 However, she remained hopeful that her husband would someday return to her once he left politics.
 She kept a room in her home dedicated to her former husband, in case he returned.

-She joined local women's groups and remained active with her the Africa Inland Church (AIC) in Ngorobich, but remained under surveillance by the Moi government.
+She joined local women's groups and remained active with the Africa Inland Church (AIC) in Ngorobich, but remained under surveillance by the Moi government.
 Moi declined to attend the weddings of her other children, though some reports suggest she was banned from attending by Daniel arap Moi's security forces.
-Instead, she watched her chuldren's weddings on the Kenya Broadcasting Corporation like the general public.
+Instead, she watched her children's weddings on the Kenya Broadcasting Corporation like the general public.
 She quietly attended the funeral of her father in 1997.

 Lena Moi suffered from high blood pressure and other health conditions during her later years.
-In 2002, she had been hospitalized in Nairobi, according to neighbors.
+In 2002, she had been hospitalized in Nairobi, according to her neighbors.
 Due to her failing health, her husband, former President Daniel arap Moi and two of their daughters, Doris and Jennifer, visited and prayed with Lena Moi on Thursday, 22 July 2004.
 By all accounts, the visitation went well, but Lena Moi's condition rapidly deteriorated once her family had left for the evening.
-Lena Moi died from hypertension a few hours later on Thursday evening, 22 July 2004, while her driver, Solomon Komen, was transporting her from her home in Kabinoi to Mercy Mission Hospital in nearby Eldama Ravine.
+Lena Moi died from hypertension a few hours later on Thursday evening, 22 July 2004, while her driver, Solomon Komen, was transporting her from her home in Kabimoi to Mercy Mission Hospital in nearby Eldama Ravine.
 Moi, who was 74 years old, was pronounced dead at Mercy Mission Hospital.

 Former First Lady Lena Moi was buried at Daniel Arap Moi's second farm at Kabarak, near Nakuru, despite having never visited or lived in the home during her lifetime.
 Her funeral was conducted by Bishop Silas Yego of African Inland Church, with speeches by former President Moi and President Mwai Kibaki.
 Thousands attended former First Lady Lena Moi's funeral and burial at Daniel arap Moi's farm in Kabarak.
 Dignitaries in attendance at her burial included President Kibaki, First Lady Lucy Kibaki, and her husband, former President Daniel arap Moi.

 Former President Daniel arap Moi was buried next to his late wife at his Kabarak farm upon his death in 2020.